 Video: How to Learn a Language in a Foreign Country…

-In David Mansaray’s latest video he asks interpreter and translater Robert Bigler for his views on learning a language in a foreign country.
+In David Mansaray’s latest video he asks interpreter and translator Robert Bigler for his views on learning a language in a foreign country.
 In the video, Robert also discussed how he actively studies languages.

 In my opinion, this is one of the best advice videos on learning languages.
 It’s that good.
 Actually, this video is what I’ve come to expect from David.
 David’s How to Use Motivation Effectively video is brilliant.